HaxePunk/HaxePunk/CONTRIBUTING.md

 }
 ```

-### Nitpicks
+### Additional suggestions

-**Please delete trailing whitespace on save.** Most editors have this as an option.
+**Please delete trailing whitespace on save**
+	Most editors have this as an option.
 It makes commits less cluttered with whitespace changes.

+**Please document new functions and classes**
+	This helps others understand how to use the added functionality.
+We may request that you add this before merging your pull request.